 Are Wood Fired Hot Tubs Difficult to Maintain?

 In a nutshell, the answer is no. You’ll need to clean your hot tub per its manufacturer’s instructions.
 Acrylic models tend to need a bit more attention than their wooden counterparts in this regard, but fire heated hot tubs give you an extra advantage over conventional options.

 With gas and electric hot tubs, one of the biggest concerns you’ll encounter is chemical treatment.
 You reuse the water for an extended period of time, typically adding in chlorine or bromine to rid the tub of any unsavory elements looking to make their homes therein.
 Wood fired hot tubs are meant to be drained and refilled after only a few uses, so there’s no need for chemicals.

 Incidentally, those chemicals designed for sanitation are also significant factors in just how well your hot tub holds up over the years.
 They eat away at the surface of acrylic models, and improper balance is often responsible for wear and tear on wooden versions.
-If you choose a wood burning option, you may find your hot tub lasting longer.
+If you choose a wood burning option, you may find your wood fire hot tub lasting longer.

 What Am I Looking at for Wood Fire Hot Tub Pricing?

-As is the case with all types of hot tubs, wood fired models come in a wide range of prices.
+As is the case with all types of hot tubs, wood fire hot tub models come in a wide range of prices.
 Construction materials and added features play a role in just how much you’ll spend.
 In general, you could pay anywhere from $1,500 to more than $10,000 depending on size as well as a number of other factors.
 Following are reviews of three of the industry’s most popular wood fired hot tubs for sale.

 ALFI brand FireHotTub – YE Round Fire Burning Portable Outdoor Fiberglass Soaking Hot Tub